the1lab/1lab/src/Cat/Diagram/Equaliser/RegularMono.lagda.md

 A **regular monomorphism** is a morphism that behaves like an _embedding_, i.e. it is an isomorphism onto its [[image]].
-Since images of arbitrary morphisms do not exist in every category, we must find a definition which implies this property but only speaks diagramatically about objects directly involved in the definition.
+Since images of arbitrary morphisms do not exist in every category, we must find a definition which implies this property but only speaks diagrammatically about objects directly involved in the definition.

 The definition is as follows: A **regular monomorphism** $f : a \mono b$